dsai74ch/rhce8lab/README.md

 # rhce8lab
 A RHCE8 study

+# About the environment

+- 4 nodes for managed systems :
+  + servera and serverb with an extra interface
+  + serverc and serverb with an extra 2GBs disk

+- 1 control node for running Ansible playbooks.

 # Prepare the environment

 - [Install the Latest Version of Vagrant](https://www.vagrantup.com/downloads.html)
 - [Install the Latest Version of Virtualbox and Virtualbox Extension Pack](https://www.virtualbox.org/wiki/Downloads)

 # Deploy